Academic Catalog

 Drama

-Drama as a literary genre; detailed study of specimens of drama of all types and periods; emphasis on masterpieces of drama from Aeschylus to Pinter; dramatic theory and criticism.
-Offered annually.
+Drama as a literary genre; detailed study of specimens of drama of all types and periods.
+Approached through creative writing processes and practices.

 ENGL 643: 3 s.h.